-UAL has made funds available for postgraduate students* to organise academic events, projects and cultural interventions that bring together postgraduate students from different disciplines, courses and UAL colleges.
+Awards of up to £300 are available for UAL postgraduate students to organise academic events, projects and cultural interventions that bring together postgraduate students from different disciplines, courses and colleges.

 Through high quality research activities, UAL works globally with other institutions and industry partners to develop the intersections of our own fields of knowledge in order to link art, design and communication to other distinct specialisms.
 Through this activity, UAL’s research aims to be outward looking, highlighting the importance of art and design for society.

 The majority of the research activity and teaching at UAL sits within four identified research themes.
-The Postgraduate Community Project Fund (relaunched this year under the UAL Research Department) mirrors these themes enabling students to collaborate and investigate across disciplines, and by responding to the identified research areas, to become active participants in UAL’s research culture.
+The Postgraduate Community Project Fund mirrors these themes enabling students to become active participants in UAL’s research culture.

 Project Fund - Research Themes